-The Otology/Neurotology team at UW Medicine specializes in the diagnosis, medical and surgical treatment of diseases of the ear and skull base.
-All members are intimately familiar with the complex anatomy and physiology of the outer, middle and inner ear, and the central nervous system connections as well as their afflictions.
+Our doctors specialize in the diagnosis, medical and surgical treatment of diseases of the ear and skull base and are intimately familiar with the complex anatomy and physiology of the outer, middle, and inner ear, and the central nervous system connections as well as their afflictions.

 Our treatment plans emphasize patient education and preservation or restoration of normal anatomy wherever possible.
 We place special emphasis on rehabilitation strategies designed to maintain and recover function using state-of-the-art medical and surgical therapies to ensure the most favorable outcomes.